navkn/sample-app/README.md

 build the Heroku pipeline
-Make the project able to run perfectly in a local server environment Make this server able to meet the above requirement
+Make the project able to run perfectly in a local server environment Make this server able to meet the above requirement able to refresh the jwt token automatically instead of redeploying if there is any error while retrieving the jwtToken